wattlebird/BYU_SCUT_EXCHANGE_PT/README.md

 Since our professor requires that everyone must participate in the project, I think the most explicit way to reach that requirement is to give everyone a chance of speaking.
 So the presentation process would be like this:

 * First, I make an overall introduction to our proposed exchanging program, stating the basis of the cooperation between SCUT and BYU.
-* Then, Ada and Luke will introduce the program that exchange students from SCUT to BYU.
+* Then, Michelle and Lucifer will introduce the program that exchange students from BYU to SCUT.
+* Luke then describe the surrounding environment of SCUT, including living conditions and attractions within and out of campus.
-* After that, Michelle and Lucifer will introduce the program that exchange students from BYU to SCUT.
+* After that, Ada will introduce the program that exchange students from SCUT to BYU.
 * Lastly, I will conclude the exchanging program.

 ## How to accomplish those tasks?